-At Get Staffed Up, we’re known for often repeating the saying: “delegate your way to freedom”.
-Because we believe in our mission so much (to liberate lawyers with incredible offshore talent), we are happy to help teach you how to most effectively work with a virtual team member, even if you don’t use our services.
+Our mission at Get Staffed Up is simple: to help lawyers delegate their way to freedom.
+We are happy to teach you how to most effectively work with a virtual team member, even if you don’t use our services.
 We were recently featured in a series of online training videos, and the information was so good (ahem), that we transcribed the information and put it in our blog.
 Without further ado, we give you five tips on how to work with a virtual assistant.

 1. Define expectations and be clear on what you want.

 You have seen this happen before where people just say, “okay, I need you to do my email, and I need you to make some phone calls,…” and they just throw out this kind of word vomit on the new employee.
 This creates a lot of friction for the employee, right?
 This is why it is so important to have a job description and be really clear on what you want.

 If you’re hiring what we like to call a virtual Clerical Team Member, and they’re going to be in charge of learning how to do your email, setting up your calendar, scheduling lunch meetings,… then, teach them how to do that first and be very specific with the objectives.
 If you’re training someone on email, it can’t just be “here’s how you respond” and “call me twice a day”, because to get off to a got start, you must make sure that you completely layout in writing what the most important tasks are and, specifically, what the outcomes and objectives are.

 2. End-of-day report and weekly scorecard.